-The best way to get to Kruger National Park
+How to get to Kruger National Park

-There are several ways of getting to Kruger Park.
+There are several ways of getting to Kruger National Park.
 Journeys usually begin (and end) in Johannesburg or Cape Town.
 However, the most convenient option typically involves a direct flight from Kruger Mpumulanga International Airport to Livingstone Airport, meaning you won't have to overnight in Johannesburg.

 Daily flights operate between Johannesburg and many of the private lodges surrounding the Kruger.
 This is the easiest and most convenient way to travel to the park.
 The flights take about 90 minutes and deliver you to the nearest airstrip of the lodge you are travelling to.
 A representative or ranger from your lodge will meet you at the airstrip and transfer you by game drive vehicle directly to your lodge.

-Fly To Hoedspruit/Eastgate (HDS) Or Kruger Mpumalanga International Airport (KMIA/MQP)
+Fly To Hoedspruit/Eastgate (HDS) or Kruger Mpumalanga International Airport (KMIA/MQP)